What Is the Oort Cloud? Location, Size, and Key Facts

 Is it possible to travel through the Oort cloud?

 Human-made spacecraft can travel through the Oort Cloud, but conducting scientific operations or receiving signals from it is not currently possible.
-Voyager 1, for instance, will take around 300 years to reach the Oort Cloud and another 30,000 years to pass through it, but it will already lack the fuel for scientific exploration by 2025.
+Voyager 1 is expected to take about 300–500 years to reach the inner edge of the Oort Cloud and roughly 30,000 years to pass beyond it.
+However, by then, it will be long past its power source and inactive.
 Likewise, Voyager 2, Pioneer 10 and 11, and New Horizons will become non-operational before reaching the Oort Cloud.
-Check your knowledge of the famous spacecraft with our quiz!

 What is beyond the Oort cloud?

 The Oort cloud is a huge and distant cloud made up of trillions of icy objects surrounding our Solar System.
-Stretching from 2,000 to 200,000 AU away from the Sun, it remains hidden from direct observation.
+Stretching from 2,000 to 100,000 AU away from the Sun, it remains hidden from direct observation.
 However, by observing long-period comets that originate from the Oort cloud, we can gain insights into this enigmatic region.
 Track these cosmic visitors with the help of stargazing apps like Sky Tonight, and marvel at the wonders of our vast and fascinating universe.